Spencerx/dscreate/docs/source/pages/config_options.rst

     the others.

-RemoveSolutions.enabled : Bool
+RemoveSolutionCells.enabled : Bool
     Default: ``True``

     Whether to use this preprocessor when running dscreate

-RemoveSolutions.markdown_tags : Set
+RemoveSolutionCells.markdown_tags : Set
     Default: ``{'==SOLUTION==', '__SOLUTION__'}``

     No description